Analytical ultracentrifugation (SV-AUC / SE-AUC)

 Coriolis is a globally operating service provider and one of the world leaders for SV-AUC and SE-AUC services.
 We operate the latest AUC technology equipped with a best-in-class selection of detection methods.
 Our dedicated AUC team is highly experienced in a number of (bio)pharmaceutical applications and has developed a set of robust generic methods, ready for application many samples and applications.
 Above that, our scientists love to push the limits of the AUC technology tailor-made methods for more challenging projects.

 Our AUC services cover a large variety of applications for peptides, proteins, viruses, nanomedicines and more.
-We work with samples up to biosafety level S2 and can implement enhanced documentation (e.g., method qualification under GxP), tailored to your needs.
-Please find more details about our AUC services below.
+We work with samples up to biosafety level S2.
+We offer AUC under various conditions to support our clients in all phases of product development through to market approval.

 Applications of AUC